HugoLindfors/HugoLindfors/README.md

 Hi!
-I'm Hugo, Hugo Lindfors, and I am an aspiring Software Developer from Stockholm, Sweden currently looking for jobs in Frontend Web Development.
+I'm Hugo and I am an aspiring Software Developer from Stockholm, Sweden currently looking for jobs in Frontend Web Development.

 Currently, I'm working on a Genealogy Website as a hobby project using Vue with TypeScript at the frontend and .NET Core at the backend.